dmbarbour/wikilon/docs/ABCRT.md

 One of the bigger challenges will be supporting evaluation limits, i.e. effort quotas.

-## Parallelism

-Parallelism is perhaps most easily handled with paired annotations, e.g. a `{&fork}` annotation coupled to a `{&join}` annotation.
-The `{&fork}` annotation might apply to a lazy computation (like in Haskell) or perhaps as a specialized block attribute.

-With parallelism and semi-space GC, I'll probably need *multiple* contexts.
-Or perhaps to (somehow) divide an existing context into several smaller fragments.
-Division of a context into multiple parts is feasible, at least.
-But it seems likely to become overly complicated.
-It should be a lot easier to just have a pool of small contexts for parallelism at the wikrt_env layer, or to create fresh contexts as needed.

 ## Static vs. Dynamic Typing?

-I'd like to eventually have access to an "assume static type safety" option for faster evaluation, i.e. skipping all the runtime checks.
-However, this might only work for compiled code.
-I might also need to add gateway checks for inputs.
+I'd like to eventually have access to an "assume type safety" option on the interpreter for very fast evaluation, skipping dynamic runtime type checks.
+But I'll need to wait until I'm either confident in the type safety checks, or able to use a separate virtual machine for the evaluation.

 # Other ideas